The online paper submission system is now closed for all contributed papers.

 A number of contributed papers covering original, unpublished work on the conference topics will be accepted for presentation.
 Registration is open to all members of the scientific and technical community.
 Authors must obtain approval to have their paper reviewed by and presented to an international audience.
 During the online submission, the person registering the paper needs to tick a box to confirm that all authors of the submitted paper agree to include the contribution in the conference programme and online digest.

 Due to Covid-19 the preliminary deadline to submit the abstracts (17 April 2020) is now shifted to Monday 22 June 2020, 23:59 (midnight Central European Time).
-Absolute no papers will be accepted after this deadline.
+Absolute no contributed papers will be accepted after this deadline.
 Authors notifications will be sent by 8 July.

 Prior submitting the contribution, carefully read all the instructions written below and then submit your paper.
 As the deadline is now passed only keynote and invited presentations can still be sent.